 The decision to offer free items will be made by a designated Surplus Store staff member.
 Disposing or removing any items from roll-off containers, including construction debris and/or scrap metal, is prohibited, MSU Police Ordinances #16.01 and #26.01.

 Bids may be submitted online through the item description page on www.msusurplusstore.com.
 Online bids are timestamped at the time of submission.
-Anyone who wishes to change their bid cannot remove their original bid, but submit an additional bid.
-Surplus Store will honor the most recent time-stamped bid.

 A disclaimer of warranty is provided in the General Terms and Conditions.
 For purposes of sale, items are being sold by Michigan State University, and originating department ownership of items will not be revealed.
 The number of bids and the value of bids submitted are unknown until auction period ends.

-Any item may be removed from the bidding process if it is determined to be in the best interest of MSU.
+Any item may be removed from the auction process if it is determined to be in the best interest of MSU.
 Listings subject to additions, deletions, and/or errors at the discretion of the MSU Surplus Store.

 It is the Buyer's/User's responsibility to provide proper safety devices and equipment to safeguard persons from harm resulting from any particular use, operation, or set-up; and to adequately safe-guard the equipment to conform to all Federal, State, and local government safety standards.

 Title to items sold shall pass from Seller to Buyer upon a) Buyer taking possession of said items, and b) upon acceptance of payment by Seller on the payment schedule indicated under Payment Terms.
 Buyer shall, at their own expense, remove the equipment from Seller's premises.
 Buyer is responsible for all costs of handling, preparation and shipping of said equipment.

 Removal of Equipment and Time of Performance: